Richard Berry (musician)

-Richard Berry, Jr. (April 11, 1935 – January 23, 1997) was an American singer, songwriter and musician, who performed with many Los Angeles doo-wop and close harmony groups in the 1950s, including The Flairs and The Robins.
+Richard Berry Jr. (April 11, 1935 – January 23, 1997) was an American singer, songwriter and musician, who performed with many Los Angeles doo-wop and close harmony groups in the 1950s, including the Flairs and the Robins.

 He is best known as the composer and original performer of the rock standard "Louie Louie".
-The song became a hit for The Kingsmen and others, and it is one of the most recorded songs of all time; however, Berry received little financial benefit for writing it until the 1980s, having signed away his rights to the song in 1959.
-In the same year, he wrote and released "Have Love, Will Travel", which has been recorded by many other artists.
+The song became a hit for the Kingsmen and others, and it is one of the most recorded songs of all time; however, Berry received little financial benefit for writing it until the 1980s, having signed away his rights to the song in 1959.
+He also wrote and released "Have Love, Will Travel" which has been recorded by many other artists.

 Early life

 Berry was born in Extension, south of Monroe, Louisiana, and moved with his family to Los Angeles as a baby.
 As a child, he suffered a hip injury and had to walk on crutches until he was six.
 His first instrument was the ukulele, which he learned when attending a summer camp for crippled children.

 Berry attended Jefferson High School in Los Angeles, and with many other pupils practiced singing vocal harmonies in the corridors.